To request a transcript or verify graduation, please email a request to Loren Marshall at email@example.com.

 Is the 40 hours of community service a requirement for graduation or an expectation?

 Forty hours of community service is a requirement.
 It may be prorated if a student is enrolled for fewer than four years.
-(This requirement was waived in 2021.)
+(The class of 2022 is required to have 20 hours of community service due to pandemic.)

 Are Personal Learning Plans (PLPs) a requirement for graduation?